Which part of Oahu should you stay on?

 Pros of Waikiki

 Waikiki has incredible sunsets.
 When I think about a Hawaiian vacation, I think about sipping Mai Tais while watching the sunset in Waikiki.
 Also, Waikiki is walkable.
-It’s located in the middle a great city, so there is a lot to do here.
+It’s located in the middle of a great city, so there is a lot to do here.
 You could spend weeks here and never get bored.

 If you are a foodie, you will want to be in Waikiki.
 Some of the best restaurants and world-class chefs are in Waikiki.
 Waikiki also has the best nightlife of anywhere on the island.
 In fact, nightlife is pretty much nonexistent in the other areas that cater to visitors.